-13) Rules for coaches:
+14) Rules for coaches:

-a.
-All head coaches will be held responsible for the actions of their players, fans, and assistant coaches.
+- a.
+All head coaches will be held responsible for the actions of their players, fans, and assistant coaches. - b.

-- b.
 Coaches should have emergency forms available on all players at all practices and games.
 This form should list any medical conditions, allergies, special circumstances, and all emergency numbers. - c.
 Coaches should have a first aid kit at all practices and games. - d.
 Coaches should be properly attired at all games & practices. - e.
-Coaches should stress safety first in all circumstances.
+Coaches should stress safety first in all circumstances. - f.
+Coaches must submit their completed rosters to the official and the scorer's table prior to the start of the game.